Bruce Campbell Adamson PO Box 3511, Santa Cruz, CA, 95063--- EMAIL is bca@got.net

 For Which We Stand: The Life and Papers of Rufus Easton

 Adamson has been working on this book for 27 years.
-Out of all of the stories this one is his favvorite.
-Book was reedited by J. Parecki April 10, 2004
+Out of all of the stories this one is his favorite.
+Book was reedited by Jackie Parecki April 10, 2004

 If not the First, Rufus was one of the First Persons to propose Statehood for Missouri in 1816 as Non-Slave State.
 As a former U.S. Postal Employee Adamson's proudest moment was when W. J. Maisch, Inspector in Charge of Los Angeles wrote a letter on Adamson's behalf dated February 27, 1986 on uncovering criminal activity.
 Three U.S. Postal Inspectors walked in to the U.S. Post Office, and these men scared the heck out of me, before they handed him a $1,000 U.S. Treasury Check as a reward.
 This allowed Adamson to buy his very first computer.
 Two years later in November 1988, Postal Life a publication that goes out to every postal employee in the country then 800,000 published the following article.
 Click here for 1988 article on Bruce Campbell Adamson progress in his book For Which We Stand, The Life and Papers of Rufus Easton.
 Adamson believes that these dedicated postal employees, an army, are the web that hold this country together.
 Article went to every postal employee in USA.